bblodget/J1_ArtyS7_Bringup/doc/dev-log.md

 - Created test case `warn_ijk` to validate loop index word usage rules
 - Modified grammar to support more granular DO LOOP processing

+Implement +LOOP control structure for DO loops

+- Added support for DO +LOOP with variable increments
+- Implemented complex transformation handling positive and negative increments
+- Updated grammar to distinguish DO LOOP and DO +LOOP
+- Created test cases for DO +LOOP with positive and negative increments
+- Added negation macro for handling negative loop increments
+- Extended assembler to generate correct loop control flow for +LOOP

 ## 2025-02-15